reinert/requestor/README.md

 ### *payload*

-Set any object as the request payload.
-This object is then serialized into the HTTP message's body as part of the [request processing](#request-processing) right after its invocation.
+Set an object as the request payload.
+This object is then serialized into the HTTP message's body as part of the [request processing](#request-processing) after its invocation.

 ```java
 req.payload( "a simple string" );